 Randomized MAC address impacts

 When a device uses a random MAC address it will be more difficult for organizations to accurately determine who the person using that address is.
 It will be necessary to obtain personally identifiable information from other sources in order to create records, thereby weakening the integrity of the database or making it more expensive to establish.
-Some people may slip through the system and may not be capable of being monitored and controlled by agents using the database.
+Some people may slip through the system and may not be capable of being monitored by agents using the database.

 Rapidly changing MAC address impacts